 The Testing Services and Programs Office assists DSU students and the surrounding communities in assessing their knowledge, skills and abilities as related to higher and continuing education by providing a variety of programming to engage and promote student success and testing credentialing certifications.
 This is accomplished through the use of written, computer-adapted assessments, workshops and testing instruments.

-The purpose of the assessment is so that you and your advisor know which math courses are best for you to take.
-Earning a score of 45 or higher means that you are ready to take college-level courses.
+Whether it is the ALEKS Math Placement Exam or the DSU English Placement Exam, the purpose of the assessment is so that you and your advisor know which courses are best for you to take.

 MyCAA (Military Spouse Career Advancement Account)